csmahmud99/js-problem-solving/README.md

 Print the result in 2 decimal places:
 ✍🏽 Sample Input    : 75.25, 65, 80, 35.45, 99.50
 ✍🏽 Output          : 71.04

+- Problem - 03: John's teacher gave him two variables.
+Each variable contains a string.
+John's teacher asked him to combine these two strings and print them in one line.
+Help John to write the program.

+➡️ Input:
+The first and the second lines of the input contain the strings.

+➡️ Output:
+Print the result in one line:
+✍🏽 Sample Input     : I am going to be || an awesome web developer ✍🏽 Output           : I am going to be an awesome web developer